Enjoy this dark and fudgy, four layer Malted Milk Chocolate Cake with Chocolate Frosting. It’ll be the best cake you’ve had in a long time!

 Decorate the cake

 - Torte the cakes into four equal layers.
 Frost the cake and decorate.
-I used 3 tablespoon of melted hot pink white chocolate around the edge.
-Simply melt it, place it in a baggie with the edge snipped off and pipe around the edge to create uneven drips.
+Heat the candy melts and heavy cream in 20 second intervals in the microwave.
+Stir until smooth.
+Transfer to a piping bag and pipe around the edge to create uneven drips.
 Stand up shards of the candy bark and add crushed candy to decorate.

 Chocolate Cake Recipe from The Chow